eliottwantz/plock/README.md

 ### Database environment

-Depending on the DB that your are using, set these environment variables accordingly:
+Depending on the DB that you are using, set these environment variables accordingly:

 > [!TIP]
 > Use `host.docker.internal` instead of `localhost` for the DB host.